 Daphne, “Janah stays absurdly busy, it might not look like she’s doing stuff, but she’s doing stuff you can’t see, in her head.
 Brains chew up a lot of energy.
 She would just push through, Dr. Daphne prescribes otherwise.
 What clean up can I do?”

-Elle, “Don’t even, you’ve offered us what may be immortality.
+Elle, “Don’t even, you’ve offered us immortality.
 Zoe C and I can handle dishes, most of it is rinse and in the dishwasher, easy peasy.”